Jane Kaffeplantor

 URDT Girls’ School students achieve excellent academic results:

-Nordic Capital has followed the progress of the families of 30 girls who started URDT in 2014 and after seven years:
+Nordic Capital is following the progress of the families of 33 girls who started URDT in 2022 and after 2,5 years:

 Nordic Capital has also followed the progress of URDT Girls’ School alumni who graduated in 2021 or earlier (76 girls responded to the alumni survey):